Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Additional Experiments and Details

-The objective of the RL problem is to find a policy $\pi$ to minimize the traveling time under the condition that the final velocity is zero at the end point (collision avoidance).
+The objective of the RL problem is to find a policy $\pi$ to minimize the traveling time under the condition that the final velocity is zero at the endpoint (collision avoidance).